AustinByrd98/Tamagotchi-project/readme.md

 html needs:
-the 3 main elements of the code tired, hungery, and mood. a div with an img
+the 3 main elements of the code tired, hungery, age, mood. a div with an img button that starts the game and the age timer